 The 27 most beautiful sights and museums to visit in Maastricht

-Forget that you are in the Netherlands during a voyage of discovery in Maastricht.
-The centuries-old centre of this city on the Meuse has a unique, atmospheric character and is full of characteristic squares and beautiful sights.
-See places like the Vrijthof, the Dominican Church, the Basilica of Our Lady, the Basilica of Saint Servatius and numerous fortifications.
-As far as museums are concerned, there is also plenty of choice including Museum aan de Vrijthof, the Natural History Museum and the Bonnefantenmuseum.
-Save your favourite spots on your own city guide and experience an unforgettable day in Maastricht.
+Forget that you are in the Netherlands during a discovery tour in Maastricht.
+The centuries-old centre of this city on the river Maas has a unique, atmospheric character and is full of characteristic squares and beautiful sights.
+See places like the Vrijthof, the Dominican Church, the Onze Lieve Vrouwe Basiliek, the Basiliek van Sint Servaas and numerous fortifications.
+As far as museums are concerned, there is also plenty of choice with Museum aan het Vrijthof of, the Natuurhistorisch Museum and the Bonnefantenmuseum.
+Save your favourite spots on your own city guide and experience an unforgettable day at Maastricht.

 You're doing well!